Ceroxys latiusculus

 Habitat

 Found in diverse outdoor environments across western North America. utilize tree trunks, fence rails, and logs as basking and display sites.
-Frequently enters human structures including homes, sheds, and vehicles during autumn.
+Frequently enters human structures including homes, storage sheds, and vehicles during autumn.
 Observed on nectarine blossoms and other flowering plants.

 Distribution